robocorp/rpaframework/docs/source/contributing/conventions.rst

 IPython / Notebook support
 --------------------------

-Robocode Lab is based on the IPython / Jupyter Notebook project, which allows libraries to visualize output and create interactive widgets.
-This is an integral part of explorative RPA workflow, and should be taken into account while developing libraries.
+Deprecated: Robocode Lab is based on the IPython / Jupyter Notebook project, which allows libraries to visualize output and create interactive widgets.
+This is an integral part of the exploratory RPA workflow, and should be taken into account while developing libraries.